VisionEval/VisionEval/sources/modules/VETravelDemandMM/inst/module_docs/CalculateAltModeTrips.md

 ### May 28, 2019

 This module predicts:

- 1- transit PMT for households.
+ 1- Transit PMT ( Person-Miles Traveled ) for households.
 It uses the model object in data/TransitPMTModel_df.rda and variables and coefficients therein to predict TransitPMT.

- 2- transit trip frequency and average trip length for households.
+ 2- Transit trip frequency and average transit trip length for households.
 It uses the model object in data/TransitTFLModel_df.rda and variables and coefficients therein to predict TransitTFL.

- 3- walking PMT for households.
+ 3- Walking PMT for households.
 It uses the model object in data/WalkPMTModel_df.rda and variables and coefficients therein to predict WalkPMT.

- 4- walking trip frequency and average walking trip length for households.
+ 4- Walking trip frequency and average walking trip length for households.
 It uses the model object in data/WalkTFLModel_df.rda and variables and coefficients therein to predict WalkTFL.

- 5- biking PMT for households.
+ 5- Biking PMT for households.
 It uses the model object in data/BikePMTModel_df.rda and variables and coefficients therein to predict BikePMT.

- 6- trip frequency (BikeTrips) and average trip length (BikeAvgTripDist) for households.
+ 6- Biking trip frequency and average bike trip length for households.
 It uses the model object in data/BikeTFLModel_df.rda and variables and coefficients therein to predict BikeTFL.

 ## Model Parameter Estimation
 See:

- data-raw/TransitPMTModel_df.R
+ * data-raw/TransitPMTModel_df.R
- data-raw/TransitTFLModel_df.R
+ * data-raw/TransitTFLModel_df.R
- data-raw/WalkPMTModel_df.R
+ * data-raw/WalkPMTModel_df.R
- data-raw/WalkTFLModel_df.R
+ * data-raw/WalkTFLModel_df.R
- data-raw/BikePMTModel_df.R
+ * data-raw/BikePMTModel_df.R
- data-raw/BikeTFLModel_df.R
+ * data-raw/BikeTFLModel_df.R

 ## How the Module Works

 The user specifies the model in the estimation scripts in data-raw folder and saves the estimation results in data folder.
-If no model re-estimation is desired, the estimation process can be skipped and the default model specification is then used.
-The module assigns the alternative mode PMT and TFL to each household using variables including household characteristics, built environment, and transportation supply.
+If no model re-estimation is desired, the estimation process can be skipped and the default model specification is used.
+The module assigns the alternative mode PMT and TFL to each household using variables from household characteristics and land use data.
+There are two different models for metro and non-metro residents.

 ## User Inputs